This simple application method will have you feeling as smooth as your caulk job

-Choose the Right Caulk for Your Needs
+1. Choose the Right Type of Caulk

 Acrylic latex caulk: It’s an all-purpose type you can paint over and clean up with soap and water.
 It’s suitable for indoor projects, like sealing baseboards.